 Affected by years of use in a less environmentally sensitive era, many prime properties require cleanup and reclamation before they can be developed.
-To clean up these properties, the Washington State Department of Commerce, King County/Seattle, Spokane, Tacoma and the Department of Ecology have created the Brownfields Coalition.
-The coalition offers property owners low interest loans that can be used to assess and clean up sites.
+To clean up these properties, the Washington State Department of Commerce, King County/Seattle, Spokane, Tacoma and the Department of Ecology have created the Washington Coalition, which offers property owners low-interest loans that can be used to assess and clean up sites.

-The eligibility of a site is based on many factors, including the urgency of the project, the threat of contamination and the timeframe for cleaning the site up.
+Site eligibility is based on many factors, including the urgency of the project, the threat of contamination and the time frame for cleaning the site up.
 To be eligible for a loan, the applicant can’t be the one that caused the contamination, the site must have some near-term economic viability, it must result in net job creation or retention and it has to improve the existing conditions of the environment.

 Want more information on the Brownfields Revolving Loan Program?
 Visit Commerce’s Brownfields page.